 Miles Dewey Davis III (May 26, 1926 – September 28, 1991) was born to an affluent African American family in Alton, Illinois.
 His father, Miles D. Davis, was a dentist.
 In 1927 the family moved to East St. Louis, Illinois.

 Miles was an American jazz musician, trumpeter, bandleader, and composer.
 He, with his musical groups, was at the forefront of several major developments in jazz music, including bebop, cool jazz, hard bop, modal jazz, and jazz fusion.

-Fund-raising initiatives are under way, as well as public awareness campaigns
+Fund-raising initiatives are under way, as well as public awareness campaigns and upcoming events.

 Acclaimed sculptor Preston Jackson was selected to create the slightly larger-than-life bronze of the legendary jazz musician and Alton native.